-Based on 38,719,729 shares of our capital stock outstanding as of March 31, 2024, after giving effect to (i) the second tranche closing of Series C redeemable convertible preferred stock in May 2024 and (ii) the Preferred Stock Conversion and the Common Stock Reclassification (as if each had occurred as of March 31, 2024), and prior to this offering, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned approximately 83.9% of our voting common stock and 100% of our non-voting common stock and, upon the completion of this offering, that same group will hold approximately 59.3% of our outstanding voting common stock and 100% of our outstanding nonvoting common stock (assuming no exercise of the underwriters' option to purchase additional shares of common stock, no exercise of outstanding options and no purchases of shares of common stock in this offering.
+Based on 181,015,104 shares of our capital stock outstanding as of March 31, 2024, after giving effect to the second tranche closing of Series C redeemable convertible preferred stock in May 2024 and prior to this offering, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned approximately % of our voting common stock and % of our nonvoting common stock and, upon the completion of this offering, that same group will hold % of our outstanding voting common stock and % of our outstanding non-voting approximately common stock (assuming no exercise of the underwriters' option to purchase additional shares of common stock, no exercise of outstanding options and no purchases of shares of common stock in this offering.
 Therefore, even after this offering, these stockholders will have the ability to influence us through this ownership position.
 The interests of these stockholders may not be the same as or may even conflict with your interests.
 For example, these stockholders could delay or prevent a change of control of our company, even if such a change of control would benefit our other stockholders, which could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our company or our assets and might affect the prevailing market price of our common stock.
 The significant concentration of stock ownership may adversely affect the trading price of our common stock due to investors' perception that conflicts of interest may exist or arise.